-The College has a broad offer encompassing full time programmes for 16-18 year-olds, a large adult provision, and a significant apprenticeship provision as well as other workplace learning.
+The College has a broad offer encompassing full time programmes for 16-18-year-olds, a large adult provision, and a significant apprenticeship provision as well as other workplace learning.
 The offer is inclusive and responds to all types of learners, such as those with learning difficulties and or disabilities, provision for the unemployed, education and training, and higher education.

-The focus of provision is predominantly technical education and training, considering local skills strategies and needs, in particular those identified by the LEP.
+The focus of provision is predominantly technical education and training, considering local skills strategies and needs, particularly those identified by the Local Enterprise Partnership (LEP), Economic Growth Board and LSIP.

-GC works with several partners to deliver a coherent higher and professional study offer including the University of Gloucestershire, Birmingham City University, the University of the West of England and Pearson.
+Gloucestershire College (GC) works with several partners, including the University of the West of England (UWE), to deliver a coherent higher and professional study offer.
 The College-based HE offer includes Higher National Certificates and Diplomas as well as Foundation and Honours Degrees in Art & Design, IT, Education, Business, Construction, Media and Engineering.

-The College also plays a central role in the county ensuring our local employers access the skills they need to be prosperous through:
+The College also plays a central role in the county ensuring local employers access the skills they need to be prosperous through:

-- a) Our successful apprenticeship provision, which was recognised by winning the National AoC Beacon Award. - b) developing the professional and technical skills of our learners to prepare them for the local and national workforce - c) supporting in the training and upskilling of the current workforce - d) Working with the LEP and Gloucestershire Skills Advisory Panel to ensure local skills needs are identified and addressed.
+- a) Our successful apprenticeship provision, which has been recognised by winning the National AoC Beacon Award. - b) Developing the professional and technical skills of our learners to prepare them for the local and national workforce. - c) Supporting in the training and upskilling of the current workforce. - d) Working with the LEP, Gloucestershire Skills Advisory Panel and Economic Growth Board to ensure local skills needs are identified and addressed.

-The College has played an active role in many of the government initiatives to raise skills levels and respond to the pandemic.
-Strong and effective partnerships exist with employers, education providers, civic and community groups as well as the LEP to ensure we understand needs and have positive working relationships to work together to provide solutions to skills needs.
+The College has played an active role in many of the government initiatives to raise skills levels.
+Strong and effective partnerships exist with employers, education providers, civic and community groups as well as the LEP and LSIP to ensure we understand needs and have positive working relationships to work together to provide solutions to skills needs.
 There are many examples across the College where feedback from stakeholders has been utilised to inform the curriculum.
-This is a particular strength in Hair, Beauty, Catering, Early Years, Health and Social Care, Travel and Computing where there are many examples of a variety of stakeholders informing the curriculum.
+This is a particular strength in Hair, Beauty, Catering, Early Years, Health and Social Care and Travel and Computing.